-Below you will find contacts available to offer support in their specific areas of action both at TC and Columbia University.
+At Teachers College, our offices and departments are available to support you in wellness throughout your time at Teachers College.
+Below you will find contacts available to offer support in their specific areas of action both at Teachers College and at Columbia University.

 The College Ombuds is a resource available to students, faculty, and staff for resolving problems and conflicts.
 The Office provides information and explains options for resolving a wide range of problems and rectifying many situations affecting the academic or work life of members of the College community.
 The Ombuds responds to all concerns and continually works for a satisfactory outcome for all parties involved in a situation.

 The work of the Office is confidential, impartial, independent, and informal.

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education: “No person in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance”.

 While often understood to apply to athletics programs, Title IX applies broadly at Teachers College and Columbia University.
 Title IX officers are a confidential resource for you at TC.